gcallah/MiscWriting/Empire/empire.md

-# An Empire if You Can Keep It
+# An Empire, if You Can Keep It

-## We Could not Keep It

 When Elizabeth Willing Powel encountered Benjamin Franklin exiting the Constitutional Convention in Philadelphia, she reportedly asked him, "Well, Doctor, what have we got, a republic or a monarchy?"